isc-jmichie/FHIRTOOMOP/README.md

 “Create Deployment” this time.

 ### Step 2
 A S3 bucket will be precreated for the workshop.
 Input properties contain the information of the S3 bucket.
 Set the Input S3 bucket to arn:aws:s3:::fhiromop, the Input S3 prefix to Transaction/in/${group_id} where you replace ${group_id} accordingly and set the input region to us-east-1.
 The Target properties allow you to create credentials to connect to the IRIS OMOP database.
 Create a new password for this deployment.
-Note that this passwordd is different than the password you use to login to https://portal.preview.isccloud.io/cloudservices/services.
+Note that this password is different than the password you use to login to https://portal.preview.isccloud.io/cloudservices/services.
 The password what we are setting here is for the specific deployment of FHIR to OMOP service we will deploy shortly.
 Do not forget to enable external connections.